-This paragraph foresees for toys that are themselves substances or mixtures that they must comply with Directive 67/548/EEC (dangerous substances Directive, DSD) and Directive 1999/45/EEC (dangerous preparations Directive, DPD) and with Regulation 1272/2008 (CLP).
-The latter will replace DSD and DPD by 1 June 2015 after a period of transitional provisions.
+This paragraph foresees for toys that are themselves substances or mixtures that they must comply with Directive 67/548/EEC (Dangerous Substances Directive, DSD) and Directive 1999/45/EEC (Dangerous Preparations Directive, DPD) and with Regulation (EC) No 1272/2008 (CLP).
+The latter has replaced DSD and DPD since 1 June 2015.